 Experience it: Discover Charlotte’s rich roots at Reed Gold Mine and Wells Fargo History Museum and collect your artistic earnings at the Mint Museum Randolph, which is housed in Charlotte’s original branch of the U.S. Mint.

 In May 1775, more than a year before Patriot leaders signed the Declaration of Independence, Charlotte made its own statement of defiance against Britain.
 The Mecklenburg Resolves of May 31, 1775, declared the “authority of the King or Parliament” to be “null and void.”
 Tradition holds that there was even a full-blown Mecklenburg Declaration of Independence created on May 20, 1775.
 Although no evidence of those papers exists, it’s said that in June 1775, a local tavern-keeper named James Jack carried them to the Continental Congress in Philadelphia, Pennsylvania.
 Locals and visitors can admire a statue of brave Captain Jack on horseback galloping along Little Sugar Creek Greenway, just east of Uptown.
 And he’s been known to make an appearance during Meck Deck Day festivities, held May 20 every year.

-Experience it: Rent a Charlotte B-Cycle, ride down the Little Sugar Creek Greenway and snap a photo with the larger-than-life Captain James Jack statue.
+Experience it: Rent a scooter or Charlotte B-Cycle, ride down the Little Sugar Creek Greenway and snap a photo with the larger-than-life Captain James Jack statue.